Hey! Teachers! Educators! Sign up for more info & updates.

 How Nature Labsworks

-Imagine the wonder of a science centre brought to life online in every high school classroom, but with the focus expanded from just Science to include Art, English and Social Studies as well.
-Now imagine the expensive, outdated textbook being replaced with an immersive virtual experience that is relatable and responsive to the world where students live, with information being updated in real-time.Envision that all of this is underpinned by balanced storytelling that blends documentary filmmaking and reality TV with magazine-style photography and writing, podcasts, infographics and more to create the kind of multi-media content needed to spark a passion.
-This is Nature Labs.
+Imagine the wonder of a science centre enhanced by cross-disciplinary master classes in citizenship, with nature as the common starting point.
+Now imagine the outdated textbook being replaced with this as the basis for a virtual, visual classroom that is relatable and responsive to the world where students live, with information being updated in real-time.All of this?
+Brought together through balanced storytelling that blends 60 Minutes-style stories with the pacing of Vice or Juice Media – aided by impactful photography, writing and podcasts to create the kind of multi-media content needed to spark a passion.
+This is Nature Labs: a virtual high school textbook that provides teachers with storytelling-driven, plug-and-play resources to help students use nature as a real-world example of class lessons in order to advance nature literacy.
 Our online classroom is enhanced by unit and lesson plans designed by a teacher for teachers to ensure every aspect of the platform is curriculum-connected and plug-and-play, delivering what educators actually need.
 And through Nature Labs Premium, schools can access class-customized lessons, community-specific content, interactive virtual presentations, virtual class field trips and so much more.
 Nature Labs aims to make education more effectual, creating time for teachers to work one-on-one with students and providing students with the tools to transform their lessons into projects to better their community and the natural world.

 Why nature literacy matters